Denis Decrès: Consulate and First Empire

 In 1808, he was made a count of the empire.
-In April 1813 he was made a duke, and on 3 November that year he married Marie-Rose Rosine Clary of the influential Clary family, she was the cousin by birth of Julie Clary.
+In April 1813 he was made a duke, and on 3 November that year he married Marie-Rose Rosine Clary of the influential Clary family; she was the cousin by birth of Julie Clary.
 Marie-Rose had previously been married to General Saligny until the latter's death in 1809.
 Through marriage Dècres became brother-in-law to Marshal Suchet, and nephew of both Marshal Bernadotte and Joseph Bonaparte.
-Upon Napoleon's return from Elba to France, Decrès briefly resumed his post as Minister of the Navy again during the Hundred Days from 20 March to 22 June 1815, and from then until his successor was appointed on 7 July.
+Upon Napoleon's return from Elba to France, Decrès briefly resumed his post as Minister of the Navy during the Hundred Days from 20 March to 22 June 1815, and from then until his successor was appointed on 7 July.
 He died in a fire at his house in Paris on 7 December 1820, set by one of his servants who was trying to kill and rob him.
 He is buried in Père Lachaise Cemetery.
-His tomb has a low relief sculpture depicting his brave actions in rescuing the Glorieux during the Battle of the Saintes.
+His tomb has a low-relief sculpture depicting his brave actions in rescuing the Glorieux during the Battle of the Saintes.